-- NOTE: Every student is required to take two hours of physical education, Students may, however, take additional semester hours of physical education as elective credit and are encouraged to do so.
+- NOTE: Every student is required to take two hours of physical education each week each semester.
 No student will be permitted to enter physical education classes until a medical report has been filed.
 All students must wear appropriate uniforms for physical education classes.
 Physical education activity courses will earn one semester hour with academic credit. - HPR 1591 Health Concepts of Physical Activity.
 A thorough investigation of contemporary health fitness concepts as they pertain to the individual student.
 This course contains three phases: (1) scientific information concerning values and preventive medical benefits of exercise; (2) individual (personal) evaluations and experiments to determine present health fitness status; (3) development of a personal exercise program based on a student's needs.
 One semester hour. - HPR 2231 Water Safety Instructor.
-Emphasis on knowledge and skills beyond the scope of Senior Life Saving, certifying personnel to conduct water safety courses in school and communities.
-Prerequisite: HPR 2221, pass swimming test.
-One semester hour. - HPR 2221 Lifesaving: Rescue and Water Safety.
+Emphasis on knowledge and skills beyond the scope of Senior Life Saving, certifying personnel to conduct water safety courses in schools and communities.
+One semester hour. - HPR 2221 Water Safety and Life Saving.
 This is the American Red Cross Senior Life Saving Course with emphasis toward certifying life guards for swimming areas.
 One semester hour. - HPR 2211 First Aid.
 This course is the standard first aid course of the American Red Cross.
 Emphasis is placed on preparing students in the knowledge and skills needed in preventing accidents as well as rendering aid to the sick and injured.
 One semester hour. - HPR 1410 Defensive Driving.
 This course offers an opportunity to learn what is involved in driving defensively, why and how various types of motor vehicle accidents occur, and what it takes to prevent them.
 It will provide a standard of driving excellence that can be used to evaluate and improve driving.
 No credit. - HPR 1411 Driver Training.
-This course will be taught in accordance with the regulations set forth by the Driver Education Division of the Mississippi State Department of Education A student must spend a minimum of thirty hours in the classroom and six hours of actual behind-the-wheel driving.
+This course will be taught in accordance with the regulations set forth by the Driver Education Division of the Mississippi State Department of Education.
+A student must spend a minimum of thirty hours in the classroom and six hours of actual behind-the-wheel driving.
 The non-driver and the driver who have not previously taken a driver education course are eligible for this course.
-One semester hour.
+One semester hour. - HPR 1213 Personal Hygiene.
+The function of the human body as related to problems of health and disease.
+Three semester hours.

-- HPR 1213 Personal Health.
-The function of the human body as related to problems of health and sisease.
-Designed to give the individual an understanding and awareness of modern, contemporary health issues as they affect adult life. - HPR 1313 Introduction to Physical Education.
+- HPR 1313 Introduction to Physical Education.
 A complete survey is made of the history, objectives, methods, psychology and philosophy of physical education.
 Three semester hours. - HPR 2323 Recreation Leadership.
 This course is an introduction to the history, principles, programs, opportunities and values of recreation.
 The contributions and responsibilities of community recreation departments and programs are described.
 Field work with local area recreation programs is an essential part of this course.
 Three semester hours.